lfritz/notes/a-philosophy-of-software-design.md

 A red flag is if two pieces of code are physically separated, but each implementation can only be understood by looking at the other.

+## Chapter 10: Define Errors Out Of Existence

+Dealing with exceptions (or any other mechanism to signal errors) is one of the worst sources of complexity in programs.
+Code dealing with special conditions is inherently harder to write than code that deals with normal cases; exceptions disrupt the normal flow of the code; and error conditions are often hard to test.
+The best way to reduce the damage is to reduce the number of places where exceptions have to be handled.
+John presents three strategies to do so.

+The best one, where it is possible, is to define errors out of existence.
+For example, Java's substring method throws an exception if a given index is out of range.
+Instead, the method could have been defined to return the overlap between the string and the given indexes, so the error case simply disappears.

+The second technique is exception masking.
+With this approach, an exceptional condition is detected and handled at a low level, for example by retrying an operation, so the module's callers don't need to handle it.
+This results in deeper modules since it reduces the module's interface and adds functionality.

+The third technique is exception aggregation.
+The diea is so refactor your code to handle many exceptions in one place instead of writing many individual handlers.

+Finally, in some cases it's best to simply crash the application instead of invoking error handling.
+A good example is running out of memory.

+## Chapter 11: Design It Twice

+Designing software is hard, so it's unlikely that your first thoughts about how to structure a module or system will produce the best design.
+You'll end up with a much better result if you consider multiple options for each major design decision: design it twice.

+Try to pick approaches that are radically different from each other.
+Even if you think there's only one reasonable approach, consider a second design.
+It'll be instructive to compare the two options.
+After you've roughed out the designs, make a list of pros and cons for each.

+The most important consideration for an itnerface is ease of use for higher-level software.
+Other points worth considering:

+* Does one alternative have a simpler interface than the other?
+* Is one interface more general-purpose than another?
+* Does one interface enable a more efficient implementation than another?

+## Chapter 12: Why Write Comments?
+The Four Excuses

+In-code documentation plays a crucial role in software design.
+Comments capture information that was in the mind of the designer but couldn't be represented in code.
+Without comments, users must read the code implementing an interface to be able to use it, and then there is no abstraction.

+Unfortunately, a lot of code essentially has no comments.
+When developers don't write comments, they usually justify their behavior with one or more of these excuses:

+* "Good code is self-documenting."
+There are things you can do when writing code to reduce the need for comments, but there is still a significant amount of design information that can't be represented in code.
+A high-level description of what each function does, the rationale for a particular design decision, or the conditions under which it makes sense to call a particular method, can only be described in comments.
+* "I don't have time to write comments."
+The counter-argument is the investment mindset discussed in chapter 3.
+In the long run, good documentation will speed up development.
+* "Comments get out of date and become misleading."
+Keeping documentation up-to-date actually doesn't take much effort; updating comments for a change in the code usually takes much less time than the change in the code itself.
+* "All the comments I've seen are worthless."
+This is probably the one with the most merit.
+Every software developer has seen comments that provide no useful information.
+Fortunately, this problem is solvable; writing solid documentation is not hard once you know how.